 Worldwide Harmonised Light Vehicle Test Procedure (WLTP)

-WLTP is a new laboratory test for measuring CO₂ emissions and fuel economy for all new vehicles.
+- WLTP is a laboratory test for measuring CO₂ emissions and fuel economy for all new vehicles.

-WLTP is replacing the current testing procedure, called NEDC (New European Driving Cycle), which was launched in the 1980s.
+- WLTP is replaced the previous testing procedure, called NEDC (New European Driving Cycle), which was launched in the 1980s.

 - The aim of WLTP is to provide CO₂ emissions and fuel economy data which is closer to real world figures than NEDC.

 - WLTP testing was introduced on new vehicle models from September 2017.